The Essential Guide for Moving to Baton Rouge, LA

 The annual weather averages for Baton Rouge, according to timeanddate.com, suggest that it’s a middling climate around the year—Baton Rouge isn’t prone to especially hot, nor especially cold days, August averages the hottest highs at 83 degrees Fahrenheit, while January averages the coldest days at 52 degrees.
 June sees the most rainfall at 3.07 inches, and the city is not prone to strong winds regardless of the month.

 If you’re interested in living in a place with mild winters and cool summers, Baton Rouge might offer the middle ground you want.

 What to Do in Baton Rouge

 Of course, when moving or visiting somewhere new, you want to know what that place has to offer for food and entertainment.
 Fortunately, Baton Rouge has no shortage of options to keep yourself busy morning, day, and night.

-For bars, cocktail lounges, and other nightlife accommodations, look no further than Bella Noche, a night club that will satisfy your craving to dance, as well as a good drink with friends.
-There’s plenty of other nightlife options for you in Baton Rouge, so ask around where you live.
+For bars, cocktail lounges, and other nightlife accommodations, look no further than Bella Noche, a nightclub that will satisfy your craving to dance, as well as a good drink with friends.
+There are plenty of other nightlife options for you in Baton Rouge, so ask around where you live.
 You’ll be sure to find a local favorite.